$L^1$ Estimation: On the Optimality of Linear Estimators: Discussion, Extensions and Future Directions

 Although the median in \eqref{eq:Conditional_median_poisson} is not linear, it is nearly linear.
 In fact, the deviation from linearity is rather small and decreases as $O \left(\frac{1}{y} \right)$ \cite{berg2006chen}.
 Fig.~\ref{fig:comp_median_to_ mean} compares the conditional mean in \eqref{eq:Conditional_mean_poisson} and the conditional median in \eqref{eq:Conditional_median_poisson} for $(\alpha,\beta) =(1,1)$.

 An interesting future direction will be to see if there exists another prior on $X$ that induces linearity of the conditional median.
-It is not difficult to see, following the same proof as in Proposition~\ref{prop:an_equivalent_condition}, that $f_X$ induced linearity for give a pair $(a,b)$\footnote{Note that since $X$ is only supported on non-negative values, in order not to lose generality, we need to consider affine estimators $ay+b$ instead of just a linear estimator $ay$.} if and only if
+It is not difficult to see, following the same proof as in Proposition~\ref{prop:an_equivalent_condition}, that $f_X$ induced linearity for a give pair $(a,b)$\footnote{Note that since $X$ is only supported on non-negative values, in order not to lose generality, we need to consider affine estimators $ay+b$ instead of just a linear estimator $ay$.} if and only if

-There are a few key distinctions in the equation \eqref{eq:suf_for_poisson} from the Gaussian case that could potentially complicate its solution.
-First, the integration over non-negative values: In contrast to the Gaussian case, the integration in this equation is limited to non-negative values.
-Second, the integral in \eqref{eq:suf_for_poisson} is required to equal to zero for non-negative integers rather than the entire real line.
-These restrictions potentially introduce additional constraints and can affect the solution methodology.
+There are a few key features distinguishing \eqref{eq:suf_for_poisson} from the Gaussian case.
+Firstly, integration is confined to non-negative values, unlike in the Gaussian scenario.
+Secondly, the integral in \eqref{eq:suf_for_poisson} must equate to zero for non-negative integers rather than the entire real line, potentially imposing extra constraints on the solution methodology.